d-plaindoux/celma/README.md

 [Celma ("k")noun "channel" (KEL) in Quenya](https://www.elfdict.com/w/kelma)

 Celma is a generalised parser combinator implementation.
 Generalised means not an implementation restricted to a stream of characters.

 ## Overview

-Celma provides usual parser combinator like `returns`, `fails`, `eos`, `satisfy`, `fmap`, `bind`, `and` and `or`.
-The main difference is the nature of the data analysed.
-In the seminal paper the source is a string.
-In this approach It's a parametric stream.
-Therefore it's possible to parse stream of `char`, `u8` or `user defined tokens`.
-One direct application is the capability to design parser based on pipelined parsers and separate parsers regarding their semantic level.
+is the capability to design parser based on pipelined parsers and separate parsers regarding their semantic level.

 # [WIP] Parsec meta language